What is Catnip?

-Catnip, with its fragrant leaves and flowering tops, can, once inhaled, cause various behaviours in a cat, many of these resemble the behaviour of a queen in heat.
+Catnip, can, once inhaled, cause various behaviours in a cat, many of these resemble the behaviour of a queen in heat.
 You may notice any of the following cat behaviours if you’ve given Fluffy catnip: rolling, salivation, jumping, vocalisation and rubbing on catnip.
-This catnip high can last from 5 to 15 minutes, and afterwards, a cat will be immune to the effects for about half an hour.
+This catnip high can last from 5 to 15 minutes, and afterwards, a cat will be immune to its effects for about half an hour.

 Not all cats respond to catnip.
-Roughly 80 per cent of cats inherit the ability to respond to catnip.
-If your kitten doesn’t react to the herb, wait until they reach sexual maturity at about six months of age.
-Cats that are too young won’t be affected by the fragrant plant.
-Other plants from the mint family might cause a similar reaction in cats that are particularly sensitive to the volatile compounds.
+Roughly 80 % of cats inherit the ability to respond to catnip.
+If your kitten doesn’t react to catnip, wait until they reach sexual maturity at about six months of age.
+Cats that are too young won’t be affected by the plant.
+Other plants from the mint family might cause a similar reaction in cats that are particularly sensitive to volatile compounds.

-Despite the psychoactive effects it has on felines (and canines), catnip is an entirely safe and non-addictive herb.
-Over-indulging in the catnip plant could lead to an upset stomach – that’s if kitty eats the leaves instead of inhaling the volatile oils.
+Despite the psychoactive effects it has on felines (and canines), catnip is an entirely safe and non-addictive herb to cats.
+Over-indulging in the catnip plant could lead to an upset stomach – that’s if your cat eats the leaves instead of inhaling the volatile oils.

 Kitties that respond to catnip enjoy the intoxicating effects.
-But if you give them catnip too often, they will build up their tolerance and lose the ability to react to the herb, regardless of how many good sniffs they take.
+But if you give them too often, they will build up their tolerance and lose the ability to react to this herb, regardless of how many good sniffs they take.